What does a world full of intentional, grateful, multi-passionate, and purpose-driven people look like?

 I believe these things through mistakes and triumphs, tears and laughter, and without claiming to know the “right way” (if such a thing even exists).

 I've been a lot of things in my thirty-six years and you can click here to get the full story.

-For example, I'm proud to be a connector, hubby, papa, minimalist, Primal/Paleo dude, atheist, multipotentialite, community-builder, SimpleREVer, spreadsheet fanatic, and extrovert.
+For example, I'm proud to be a connector, hubby, papa, multipotentialite, minimalist, Primal/Paleo dude, atheist, community-builder, spreadsheet fanatic, and extrovert.

 (If you're like most of my family and friends who aren't these things, we can totally still be pals.)

-I'm jazzed that thousands of people joyfully subscribe to my newsletter, 100,000s have eagerly listened to my podcast, and that the SimpleREV movement is booming.
+I'm jazzed that 100,000s have eagerly listened to my podcast and the multipotentialite movement I'm deep into is booming.

 But it ain't all sunshine, lollipops, and rainbows.